-- The dedicated groundwater monitoring bores are currently located (and will be further expanded) in Stage 3.
+• The water monitoring bores are located (and will be further expanded) in Stage 3.
 Since these fall into the proposed exclusion zones AGL could give no explanation as to why it was focusing its efforts there and how that related to AGL's active coal seam gas production field in prior Stages of the Camden Gas Project.
-Similarly there was no explanation for the use of other types of bores, and the importance of their specific location with reference to potentially affected groundwater flows etc. - AGL continues to claim that it has carried out groundwater monitoring in prior Stages of the Camden Gas Project where it also claims (unscientifically) that its operations have had no impact.
-According to Dr Gavin Mudd of Monash University, AGL has never carried out any scientifically acceptable monitoring of shallow aquifers in prior stages and therefore can make no claim about impacts when it has no data - as Dr Mudd pointed out in his report to the Hunter Valley Protection Alliance in 20102, on the ABC's Four Corners "Gas Leak" 1st April 2013 and at a Campbelltown Community Information Forum on the 13th February 2013.
-This is covered more fully in our prior submissions.
+Further, AGL continues to claim that it has carried out water monitoring in prior Stages of the Camden Gas Project where it also claims (unscientifically) that its operations have had no impact.
+According to Dr Gavin Mudd of Monash University, AGL has never carried out any scientifically acceptable monitoring of shallow aquifers in prior stages and therefore can make no claim about impacts when it has no data - as Dr Mudd pointed out in his report to the Hunter Valley Protection Alliance in

-The air emissions monitoring is even more disturbing.
-Again no expressed valid objectives and a . dubious methodology.
+- 20102, on the ABC's Four Corners "Gas Leak" 1st April 2013 and at a Campbelltown Community Information Forum on the 13th February 2013.
+This is covered more fully in our prior submissions. - The air emissions monitoring is even more disturbing.
+Again no valid objectives and a dubious methodology.
 We assume that this project is to address concerns raised about the preliminary findings of Southern Cross University (SCU) on the Tara estate in Queensland (see our 2012 submission on Stage 3).
-Disturbingly, the consultant who is conducting the study, along with the Head of AGL's Upstream Gas Division, made comments that suggested that neither of them had read (or perhaps understood) the nature of that research.
+Disturbingly, the consultant who is conducting the study along with an AGL manager made comments that suggested that neither of them had read (or perhaps understood) the nature of that research.
 An EPA representative also confirmed at the meeting that he had not read the research.
 Further there appeared to be no understanding of the relationship between those findings and the health impacts reported at Tara.
 While AGL's consultant claimed that methane is not dangerous to human health, monitoring was curiously to be located next to residential areas, retirement villages etc. Community participants at this meeting were ludicrously asked to nominate further monitoring sites by pinning coloured markers to large maps.
+For what purpose?
 Where is the scientific methodology?
-If any of these government or AGL representatives had investigated the available research on the Tara CSG field they would have known that the objective of that research was to measure greenhouse gas emissions (hence CO2 and methane).
-However the SCU researchers have since suggested that these could be proxies for other co-emitted gases that could be responsible for health problems at Tara.
-This question remains open since Queensland Health's investigations only found that there was no evidence to link CSG mining to observed health problems (not that the residents' health claims were invalid).3 At the meeting I therefore asked about co-emitted gases on the Camden Gas Project.
-While AGL claimed that there were no dangerous co-emitted gases, the EPA representatives at the meeting admitted that the EPA has never tested the gas coming out of the Camden Gas Project to ascertain whether there are any coemitted gases that could be dangerous to human health.
+If any of these government or AGL representatives had investigated the available research on the Tara CSG field they would have known that the objective of the research was to measure greenhouse gas emissions (hence CO2 and methane).
+However the SCU researchers have since suggested that these could be proxies for other co-emitted gases that could be responsible for the health impacts at Tara.
+Importantly Queensland Health investigated the claims and all it could say was that there was no evidence (not that the residents' health claims were invalid).
+At the meeting I asked about co-emitted gases on the Camden Gas Project.
+While AGL claimed that there were no dangerous co-emitted gases, the EPA representatives at the meeting admitted that the EPA has never tested the gas coming out of the Camden Gas Project to ascertain whether there are any co-emitted gases that could be dangerous to human health.
 Since NSW Health claims that it takes its direction on health impacts from the EPA, this is an unacceptable situation and derisory!